About the Lab Director

 Tess Neal is an Assistant Professor in the ASU New College of Interdisciplinary Arts & Sciences.
 She is both a researcher and a licensed psychologist (State of Arizona #4630 and State of Nebraska #844 [voluntary inactive status in NE]).
 She obtained her Ph.D. in clinical psychology (with minors in psychology-law and statistics) at The University of Alabama in 2012.
 She completed a clinical-forensic postdoctoral residency at the University of Massachusetts Medical School from 2012-2013, followed by a National Science Foundation Interdisciplinary Postdoctoral Research Fellowship at the University of Nebraska Public Policy Center from 2013-2015.

 She has published one edited book and more than two dozen peer-reviewed publications in such journals as American Psychologist; Psychology, Public Policy, and Law; Behavioral Sciences and the Law; and Criminal Justice and Behavior.
 She is the recipient of the 2016 Saleem Shah Award for Early Career Excellence in Psychology and Law, co-awarded by the American Psychology-Law Society (Div.
-41 of APA) and the American Academy of Forensic Psychology and the recipient of the 2016 Michelle Alexander Early Career Award for Scholarship and Service from the Society from the Psychological Study of Social Issues (Div.
-9 of APA).
+41 of APA) and the American Academy of Forensic Psychology.
 She was named a 2016 "Rising Star" by the Association for Psychological Science (APS), a designation recognizing outstanding psychological scientists in the earliest stages of their research career post-PhD whose innovative work has already advanced the field and signals great potential for their continued contributions.